 Greece’s non-seasonally adjusted unemployment rate continued its decline to 13 percent in the third quarter (Q3) from 15.8 percent in Q2, Hellenic Statistical Authority (ELSTAT) figures showed on Thursday.

 Greece’s travel balance recorded a surplus of 1.27 billion euros in October, from 2.06 billion euros in September, according to Bank of Greece (BoG) data released on Wednesday.

 The Parliamentary Budget Office (PBO) published its last report for 2021, in which it outlines the favourable macro and fiscal conditions evident during the first nine months of the year.

-Greece’s current account (C/A) balance recorded a deficit 871.3 million euros in October compared to a surplus of 550.8 million in September, Bank of Greece (BoG) figures showed on Friday.
+Greece posted a current account (C/A) deficit of 780.8 million euros in October, from a deficit of 176.7 million euros in September, Bank of Greece (BoG) data showed on Tuesday.

 In the closing weeks of the year, Greek systemic banks have maintained their efforts to tidy up their balance sheets and execute on their business plans, which foresee them reaching single digit NPEs by the end of next year.

 Greece’s industrial turnover remains on a solid footing, jumping by 40.6 percent year-on-year (YoY) in October, from a 39.5 percent rise in September, according to data from the Hellenic Statistical Authority (ELSTAT) released on Monday.

 Greece’s central government recorded a primary cash deficit of 7.32 billion euros up to November, from a deficit of 13.45 billion euros last year, according to figures released by the Bank of Greece on Friday.